shimming-toolbox/tissue-to-MRproperty/README.md

 | extra         | 750  | 50   | 35    | 120  | -9.04 |

 T1 and T2 values are still not completely implemented. </br>

-# Output

-The output volumes will be nifti files in which every pixel will have a MR property value.
-For now only T2star, PD and susceptibility volumes can be created.
-T1 and Net Magnetization (M0) are currently being implemented.

 # References